A Generalized Landauer's Principle for Unitarily Transformed Thermal Reservoirs

+Given the model's generality, one can naturally examine its physical implications.
+Since the Unruh effect remains unobserved experimentally, a key theoretical challenge is to amplify the detectable signal—namely, the counter-rotating wave contribution.
+From \eqref{p2}, achieving a stronger signal requires enhancing the$|I_{+j}|^2$ term while suppressing $|I_{-j}|^2$.
+The magnitude $I_{\pm j}$ is largely set by the detector’s trajectory; a suitably chosen trajectory can make $I_{-j}$ vanish (see \cite{Kempf2022}).
+In that case, and for $p \to 0$, $\delta p$ becomes proportional to $\langle \hat{a}_j \hat{a}_j^{\dagger} \rangle$.
+Using $\langle \hat{a}_{j} \hat{a}_{j}^{\dagger} \rangle = \bar{n}_{j} \cosh\left( 2r_{j} \right) + \sinh^{2} r_{j}+1$, we see that increasing the squeezing parameter $r_j$ significantly boosts the counter-rotating wave contribution, thereby raising the transition rate in the Unruh-DeWitt detector.
+This points to a promising application of our framework.

-The application of this framework to the Unruh-DeWitt detector model coupled to a STS vividly illustrates its utility.
-The perturbative calculation confirms that entropy production is indeed non-negative, even for detectors on arbitrary trajectories in a non-equilibrium field state.
-Furthermore, we predict that equation \eqref{ep} represents the general form of entropy production predicted by Theorem 1 in $\lambda^2$ order, which incorporates both the (anti-)rotating wave terms and their cross terms, ensuring the coefficients preceding the squared moduli of the complex functions remain positive.
-This work bridges quantum information theory, thermodynamics, and quantum field theory, offering a precise tool to quantify irreversibility in complex scenarios.
+Beyond this specific example, this work bridges quantum information theory, thermodynamics, and quantum field theory, offering a precise tool to quantify irreversibility in complex scenarios.
 It paves the way for future investigations into quantum thermal machines fueled by engineered reservoirs, energy transfer in curved spacetime, and the fundamental limits of information processing in relativistic quantum systems.

 \onecolumngrid \begin{appendix}